Hamid Karzai: Controversies

-In August 2011, Karzai pardoned dozens of child would-be suicide bombers, and in February 2012 some of the pardoned children were re-arrested attempting to commit suicide bombings in Kandahar Province.
+In August 2011, Karzai pardoned dozens of children, the youngest of whom was 8 years old, who were caught attempting suicide bombing.
+In February 2012, two boys among those pardoned were rearrested in Kandahar Province along with three adult militant suspects, and that they told intelligence officers they had been recruited for suicide missions.

 Karzai has been accused of nepotism, corruption, electoral fraud, and being involved with his late half brother Ahmed Wali Karzai in the drug trade.

 In 2009, Karzai antagonized the women's movement and NATO leaders by signing a draconian Shia Personal Status Law seen as legalizing marital rape within Afghanistan's minority Shia Muslim community.

 Electoral fraud

 Under Karzai's administration, electoral fraud was so apparent that Afghanistan's status as a democratic state came into question.
 Furthermore, a special court set up personally by Karzai in defiance of constitutional norms sought to reinstate dozens of candidates who were removed for fraud in the 2010 parliamentary elections by the Independent Electoral Commission.

 Financial ties with CIA and the government of Iran

 On 28 April 2013, The New York Times revealed that from December 2002 up to the publication date, Karzai's presidential office was funded with "tens of millions of dollars" of black cash from the CIA in order to buy influence within the Afghan government.
 The article stated that "the cash that does not appear to be subject to the oversight and restrictions."
 An unnamed American official was quoted by The New York Times as stating that "The biggest source of corruption in Afghanistan was the United States."

-On 17 June 2013, Senator Bob Corker put a hold on $75 million intended for electoral programs in Afghanistan after his inquiries of 2 May, 14 May and 13 June to the Obama Administration regarding the CIA "ghost money" remained unanswered.
+On 17 June 2013, Senator Bob Corker put a hold on $75 million intended for electoral programs in Afghanistan after his inquiries of 2 May 14 May and 13 June to the Obama Administration regarding the CIA "ghost money" remained unanswered.

 Karzai also admitted that his office received millions of dollars in cash from the Iranian government.
 Karzai stated that the money was given as gifts and intended for renovating his Presidential Palace in Kabul.
 "This is transparent.
 This is something that I've even discussed while I was at Camp David with President Bush."